 - Environmental issues such as pollution and resource depletion

 - Human capital issues such as diversity, equity, inclusion, environmental justice, and health and safety

 We engage directly with our portfolio companies, including meeting with management teams and filing shareholder resolutions, and undertake collaborative engagements with other investors on critical issues.
 Proxy voting is also an important catalyst for dialogue.

 Lisa joined Impax in 2010.
 She started working in the financial industry in 1999 and previously worked as an executive director in the Investment Management Division of Goldman Sachs in London.
-Lisa has also worked as an independent consultant, focusing on environmental policy research and analysis.

 Lisa has an MSc in Environment and Development from the London School of Economics as well as an MSc in Finance from the Hanken School of Economics, Finland.

 In this Q&A, Lisa Beauvilain and Chris Dodwell explain why biodiversity loss is critically important for investors to consider, and how investment opportunities are arising from reducing pressure on the natural world.

 In this year’s report, we summarise our engagement activities and policy advocacy work in 2021, and outline our key focus areas looking ahead.

 In this article, we discuss where we perceive opportunities in the emerging sharing economy and how equipment rental can contribute to a more sustainable, circular economic model.